thong2511/3Dwebsite/README.md

-# 3Dwebsite
+# 3DWebsite
 3D website/portfolio

-This projcet is created by using avaturn to animate your real life avatar and then use such avatar and apply animations to it with mixamo.
-Then you combine it in the blender app and use three.js, html, css to display it on your own website/portfolio
+# Description
+This project is meant to help people create a creative website/portfolio.

+# General steps/overview
+First we have to create our avatar using avaturn at https://avaturn.me/ and then download it and upload to mixamo at https://www.mixamo.com/#/ then download animation and combine those above in blender app at https://www.blender.org/.The rest is up to your imagination as you get to customize your own website!